withertech/SteamScraper/docs/ARTWORK.md

 Provides the color to use hex-style.
 This can be used instead of the 'red', 'green' and 'blue' attributes described above.
 An example could be 'color="#ff0099"'.

 ## Custom image resources
-From Skyscraper version 2.3.0 you can use custom image resources wherever the documentation says so.
-Place your custom resources in the '`/home/USER/.skyscraper/resources`' folder and use it by adding the filename to the attribute.
+From Steamscraper version 2.3.0 you can use custom image resources wherever the documentation says so.
+Place your custom resources in the '`/home/USER/.steamscraper/resources`' folder and use it by adding the filename to the attribute.

 Example:
 ```
 <gamebox side="megadrive_logo.png" rotate="90"/>
 ```
-The file megadrive_logo.png will then be loaded from the '`/home/USER/.skyscraper/resources/megadrive_logo.png`' file.
+The file megadrive_logo.png will then be loaded from the '`/home/USER/.steamscraper/resources/megadrive_logo.png`' file.
 Feel free to create subfolders inside the resources folder.
 If you do, remember to add the partial path to the filename like so:
 ```
 <gamebox side="platform_logos/megadrive_logo.png" rotate="90"/>
 ```
-This will look for the file at '`/home/USER/.skyscraper/resources/platform_logos/megadrive_logo.png`'.
+This will look for the file at '`/home/USER/.steamscraper/resources/platform_logos/megadrive_logo.png`'.

-Word of warning: All custom image resources are loaded into memory when Skyscraper starts to avoid repeatedly reading them from disc / SD card.
-So please keep your resources to a minimum - otherwise it might exceed the total memory on the Pi which will cause Skyscraper to get killed by the kernel.
+Word of warning: All custom image resources are loaded into memory when Steamscraper starts to avoid repeatedly reading them from disc / SD card.
+So please keep your resources to a minimum - otherwise it might exceed the total memory on the Pi which will cause Steamscraper to get killed by the kernel.